Scale down nodes

 To learn how to remove or clean up Portworx metadata on the decommmisioned node, see clean up Portworx metadata on the node.

 Automatic decommission of storage less nodes

-- Storage less nodes that are initialized and added to the cluster may not be needed once they complete their tasks (for ex in a scheduler workflow).
-If they are taken offline/destroyed, the cluster will still retain the nodes and mark them as offline.
+Storage less nodes that are initialized and added to the cluster may not be needed once they complete their tasks (such as in a scheduler workflow).
+If they are taken offline or destroyed, the cluster will still retain the nodes and mark them as offline.

-- If eventually a majority of such nodes exist, the cluster won’t have quorum nodes that are online.
+If eventually a majority of such nodes exist, the cluster won’t have a quorum of nodes that are online.
 The solution is to run cluster delete commands and remove such nodes.
-This gets more laborious with more such nodes or frequency of such nodes added and taken down.
+This gets more laborious with more such nodes or an increased frequency of such nodes added and taken down.

-- To help with this, PX waits until a grace period of 48 hours.
-After this period offline nodes with no storage will be removed from the cluster.
+To help with this, Portworx waits until a grace period of 48 hours has passed.
+After this period, offline nodes with no storage will be removed from the cluster.
 There is no CLI command needed to turn on or trigger this feature.